Mieuxcé

 Mieuxcé (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Fresnaye, Les Aunais, Bouaille, Le Poteau, Roglain, Le Pont, La Vaudorerie, Le Bois du But, Mieuxcé and Haras du But.

+The river Sarthe flows through the commune.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The commune is in the Normandie-Maine Regional Natural Park.